 Please use raw honey.
 Honey you buy at the grocery store has been found to have more corn sugars in it than raw honey.
 It also has the pollen removed, removing most of the benefits that you would obtain from using or consuming honey.

 How to Prepare the Honey:

-Example: If you are making a 2lb batch of soap you may use 2 Tbsp of honey.
+Example: If you are making a 2 pound batch of soap you may use 2 tablespoons of honey.
 If your recipe calls for 11 oz of water, remove 1-2 of those ounces to use in the honey.
 This will make it thinner and easier to incorporate.
 You do not want a chunk of honey sitting on the bottom of your soap.
 So, dilute it with a little bit of water (that you have weighed) and remove that amount from your total water amount in the recipe.